DreaMinder/nuxt-env-injector/README.md

 4. Voilà.
 You have your Nuxt-app running only with variables that you used for `docker run` command (on in your CD config).

 ### How to use
 WIP.
-Check /example dir for now.
+Check `/example/README.md` for now.

 ### Caveats ⚠️ ⚠️ ⚠️
 Don't use with `NODE_ENV` or flag-variables.
+You need all your env vars to be passed to `docker run`, values assigned on build-time will be ereased.
 Module logic is not ideal, it is ⚠️ Work In Progress ⚠️.

-### How to use